claudiosmith/RickMorty/README.md

-Swift Package Manager Library iOS que utiliza a API da série Rick and Morty
+Swift Package Manager Library iOS that uses TV Show Rick and Morty API

-* Requisitos: Xcode 12, iOS 13
+* Minimum requirements: Xcode 12, iOS 13

-* Linguagem: Swift 5.3
+* Language: Swift 5.3

-* Arquitetura: MVVM e Coordinator (MVVM-c)
+* Architecture: MVVM and Coordinator (MVVM-c)

-* Dependências externas: RXSwift
+* Third-party: RXSwift

-Acompanha projeto demo com a library já adicionada, bastando executar o projeto para vê-la em funcionamento.
+It comes with demo project with built-in library, just click the play button to see the app running